About us

 Part of the work of the referrals team is to discern and prioritise applications, ask some difficult questions and champion an application through to admission.

-Most of our support workers have experienced addiction in their past and all have overcome it either through our programme or another.
+Most of our housing team have experienced addiction in their past and all have overcome it either through our programme or another.
 For those who don’t have a history of addiction, they have experience supporting those coming out of it.

-Our support workers are passionate about seeing successful recovery achieved in all who want it.
+Our housing team are passionate about seeing successful recovery achieved in all who want it.

 Armed Forces Covenant